pmean/build-website/text/17/02/cases-and-cohorts.md

 Some asked a question about a retrospective study where you have a control cohort matched to a case cohort so the cohorts are similar on important (potentially confounding) variables.
-I pointed out that the two consecutive words "case cohort" are ambiguous and tried to explainÂ how I define a retrospective cohort design versus a (retrospective) case-control design.
+I pointed out that the two consecutive words "case cohort" are ambiguous and tried to explain how I define a retrospective cohort design versus a (retrospective) case-control design.